MotionMaker/prisim-copy-paste-highlighter-tool/README.md

 ![image](https://drive.google.com/uc?export=view&id=15wDwsW_s0AY4X12wFMwk-0oqsLezZYbB)

 Demo UI list dropdown only has a small set of languages however sample themes in repo include all languages.
 You need to include the languages you want when you download the theme.
-Then modify the `<select id="source-code-language" >` element for the languages.
+Then modify the `<select id="source-code-language" >` element `<option...`  elements for the languages.

 Example: `<option value="html">HTML</option>`